thebrumby/HotWalletClaimer/README.md

 <a name="windows"></a>
 ## Guide for Setting Up WSL2 in a Windows 10/11 Environment

 Windows Subsystem for Linux (WSL2) allows you to run a GNU/Linux environment directly on Windows, unmodified, without the overhead of a traditional virtual machine or dualboot setup.
-This makes it an excellent choice for running this script in a Linux-like environment on Windows machines, as the commands and drivers detailed below can be utilized directly.
-Alternatively, watch the video below and consider using a cloud-based Linux server (12-month free trials are often available).
+This makes it an excellent choice for running this script in a Linux-like environment on Windows machines, as the quick start commands and drivers detailed in the Ubuntu installation section can be utilized directly.

 ### Step 1: Enable WSL2 and Install Ubuntu 22.04

 1. **Open the Microsoft Store:**
    - Click the Start menu and open the Microsoft Store.
-Search for "Ubuntu 22.04 LTS" and click on the install button.
+Search for "Ubuntu 22.04 LTS" and click on the "Get" button.
 This will download and install the Ubuntu terminal environment.

 2. **Enable Windows Subsystem for Linux (WSL):**
-   - Before you can use Ubuntu, ensure that WSL is enabled and set up to use the newer WSL2 version.
-Open PowerShell as an administrator and run the following commands:
+   - Before using Ubuntu, ensure that WSL is enabled and set up to use the newer WSL2 version.
+Open PowerShell as an **administrator** and run the following commands:

      ```bash
      dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart
      ```

-     This command enables the WSL feature.
-Restart your computer after this step to ensure changes take effect.
+     This command enables the WSL feature. **Restart your computer** after this step to ensure changes take effect.

 3. **Set WSL2 as Your Default Version:**
-   - After your system restarts, open PowerShell again as an administrator and set WSL2 as the default version with this command:
+   - After your system restarts, open PowerShell again as an **administrator** and set WSL2 as the default version with this command:

      ```bash
      wsl --set-default-version 2